A Nonlinear Endpoint of Charged Horizon Instabilities: Results

 Since this initial data is different from the single-pulse used in the previous subsection, it produces different transient dynamics.
 However, when we repeat the numerical fine-tuning procedure with the double-pulse data (here with $Q\rightarrow Q_{*,\rm double}\approx1.0051471$), we find the {\em same} scaling relations for $V_{\rm trap}$, $Q/M$, and $r/M$ as were found for the single pulse in Eqs.~\ref{eq:Vtrapscaling}-\ref{eq:BHscaling2}.
 These results are depicted in the top row of Figure~\ref{fig:criticalamplitude}, for which we see the power-law behavior emerging as we enter the critical regime.
 Note that since the double-pulse is twice as wide as the single pulse, $V_{\rm trap}$ deviates more substantially from the pure-power law at large $Q_*-Q_0$ than it did in Figure~\ref{fig:Vtrapfig}.

 As a further check of consistency with universality, we revert back to the single pulse initial data, but now approach the critical point by varying $\mathcal{A}_0$ --- the amplitude of this pulse (see Eq.~\ref{eq:envelope}) --- while keeping $Q_0$ fixed.
 Arbitrarily choosing $Q_0=1.01$, we then find that the dynamical extremal black hole can be created in the limit $\mathcal{A}_0\rightarrow\mathcal{A}_*\approx0.0179708$ (note here that black holes form for $\mathcal{A}_0>\mathcal{A}_*$) .
-As we approach $\mathcal{A}_*$, the same scaling properties emerge: These scalings are depicted in the bottom row of Figure~\ref{fig:criticalamplitude}.
+As we approach $\mathcal{A}_*$, the data are visually consistent with the same scaling properties: These scalings are depicted in the bottom row of Figure~\ref{fig:criticalamplitude}, and the uncertainties in the exponents are discussed in Appendix~\ref{app:critfit}.
 Note that in all these scaling relationships, the constants of proportionality can be obtained from fits to the data if desired.
 However, these constants are family-dependent and are certainly not universal.

-While we have explored the threshold of only three sets of initial data families, the persistence of the same critical exponent suggests that the dynamical extremal black hole is universal in a similar sense to threshold solutions in gravitational critical collapse \cite{choptuik1993universality,Hara_1996,Hod_1997_crit,garfinkle1998scaling,gundlach2007critical,Gundlach:2025yje}.
+While we have explored the threshold of only three sets of initial data families, the persistence of the same critical exponent suggests that the dynamical extremal black hole may be universal in a similar sense to threshold solutions in gravitational critical collapse \cite{choptuik1993universality,Hara_1996,Hod_1997_crit,garfinkle1998scaling,gundlach2007critical,Gundlach:2025yje}.
 In gravitational critical collapse, there exists a universal threshold solution that is ``one-mode unstable,'' and it is the eventual growth of this putative mode that leads to either black hole formation or ``dispersal'' (e.g. \cite{gundlach2007critical}).
 The fine-tuning process in our numerical evolution therefore effectively tunes the amplitude of this mode to zero.

 However, there are several conceptual difficulties that prevent this picture from applying verbatim to dynamical extremal black holes.
 The first difficulty comes from the existence of the exact extremal RN solution, which seems to have meaningfully different structure than the dynamical extremal black holes.
 The latter exhibit a marginally trapped surface only at $V=\infty$, whereas static extremal RN exhibits a marginally trapped surface spanning all $V$.
 Moreover, dynamical extremal black holes contain scalar field energy throughout the relevant region of the spacetime.
 From AKU \cite{angelopoulos2024nonlinear}, we expect there to be a higher-dimensional family of dynamical extremal black holes --- perhaps all ``one-mode unstable" --- with the static extremal RN solution being the vacuum limiting case.